Nicola1971/NoFollowExternalLinks-Plugin/README.md

-NoFollowExternalLinks Plugin for MODX Evolution
+NoFollowExternalLinks Plugin for MODX Evolution v.
+1.2 PL
 ============================

 Add rel="no-follow" to all external links in MODX Evolution content (only in content field).

+#### Features:

+* DoFollow tv to exclude documents from the plugin
-#### No Follow only this domain
+* No Follow only this domain configuration:

 Using the configuration settings you can add rel="no-follow" only to a selected domain (ie: amazon affiliate links)